kocicjelena/nextV14/README.md

 ## benefit
 * “use client” - Client Component, which means you can use event listeners and hooks.
+* React Server Actions
+* Server Components
+* revalidate the client cache using the revalidatePath API.
 * One benefit of using layout is that on navigation, only the page components update while the layout won’t re-render.
 In Next.js, this is called partial rendering
 * Show an active link with the usePathName() hook.
 * In addition to client-side navigation, Next.js automatically code splits your application by route segments.
 This is different from a traditional SPA, where browser loads all your application code on initial load.